cozette-brown/cozette-brown/README.md

 ## ⌨️ My Projects

-### My First Streamlit App: James Bond Franchise
+### My First Streamlit App: *James Bond* Franchise
+This Streamlit app provides a way to explore similarities and differences between films in the *James Bond* franchise.
+It incorporates basic elements of Streamlit app development, with room for further improvement as I learn additional capabilities using Streamlit and other packages. <br>
+**Tools & Skills Showcased:**
+* Python
+* Pandas
+* Streamlit

 ### Tidy Data Project: Federal R&D Budget
-This project applies the principles of tidy data in order to prepare a provided dataset for analysis and create meaningful data visualizations from it.
+This project in Jupyter Notebooks applies the principles of tidy data in order to prepare a provided dataset for analysis and create meaningful data visualizations from it.<br>
-Tools & Skills Showcased:
+**Tools & Skills Showcased:**
 * Python
 * Pandas
 * Matplotlib